Φ

 The Accumulation Mechanism

-A thought entertained once is a temporary filter — it shapes the field while it's active, then dissolves when attention withdraws.
+A thought entertained once is a temporary filter; it shapes the boundary while it's active, then dissolves when attention withdraws.
 But a thought entertained repeatedly becomes a structure.
 Each return deepens the groove.
 The filter becomes easier to activate, harder to dissolve.
-Eventually it doesn't need active attention to persist — it has become part of the field's resting architecture.
+Eventually it doesn't need active attention to persist; it has become part of the boundary's resting architecture.

 1